MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 3. Do not alter any other aspect of the URL.

-This construction is equivalent to Section 8.3 of {{HSTS}}, point 5.
+This construction is equivalent to Section 8.3 of {{RFC6797}}, point 5.

 If an HTTPS RR query for this "https" URL returns any AliasMode HTTPS RRs, or any compatible ServiceMode HTTPS RRs (see {{mandatory}}), the client